kaaateco/p8130_final/eda.md

 Kate Colvin
 2024-12-11

-## Function to format word docs
+## Function to format the tables into word doc

-Never mind I’m not using this anymore
+Never mind I’m not using this anymore (the tables are huge and ugly and hard to format!!)

 ``` r
 # FitFlextableToPage <- function(ft, pgwidth = 7.5){